ImagoXV/NanoASV/README.md

 ## Subsampling
 50 000 sequences per barcode is enough for most common questions.
-Default is set to 2.5 millions sequences per barcode.
+Default is set to 50 000 sequences per barcode.
 Can be modified with --subsampling int

 ## Alignment
-bwa-mem2 will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 1 ) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
+bwa will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 1 ) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
-Those files can be found in Resumlts directory.
+Those files can be found in Results directory.

 ## Unknown sequences clustering
 Non matching sequences fastq are extracted then clustered with vsearch (default --id 0.7).